liangyd/CarND-Advanced-Lane-Lines/writeup_report.md

 Once the lane lines have been found in the previous image, the next search can start with the old lane line with a +/- margin around its line center.

+After that, I also added a sanity check which ensures that the two lane lines are almost parallel.
+I calculated the lane distance at the top and bottom of the image.
+If these two lane distances are not the same, then the lane detection result is invalid.
+If the polyfit coefficients changes rapidly, the lane detection result is also invalid.

+If the detected lane lines fail in the sanity check, the lane finding algorithm will be reset and the lane finding will start with the histogram calculation again.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The curvature and vehicle position was calculated in the real world space, which requires a conversion from pixel to meter.
 In general, the lane is about 30 meters long and 3.7 meters wide on an image.
 Thus, 720 pixels in y direction represents 30 meter and 700 pixels in x direction represents 3.7 meters.